hypo69/hypo/pytest/gemini/src/ai/tiny_troupe/TinyTroupe/tinytroupe/openai_utils.md

 5. **Robustness:** The tests now include assertions to check for correct return values, including `None` when exceptions occur, and handling of the case where the API call might fail for various reasons.

-6. **Complete Example**: Includes example tests for `OpenAIClient.send_message`, demonstrates error handling, and shows how to mock the `client` function.
+6. **Complete Example**: Includes example tests for `OpenAIClient.send_message`, demonStartes error handling, and shows how to mock the `client` function.

 **How to Run the Tests:**